uber/Cadence-Docs/src/docs/07-operation-guide/05-migration.md

 ```

 Deploy the config.
-In older versions, only `selected-apis-forwarding` is supported.
+In older versions(<= v0.22), only `selected-apis-forwarding` is supported.
 This would require you to deploy a different set of workflow/activity connected to the new Cadence cluster during migration, if high availability/seamless migration is required.
 Because `selected-apis-forwarding` only forwarding the non-worker APIs.

 With `all-domain-apis-forwarding` policy, all worker + non-worker APIs are forwarded by Cadence cluster.
 You don't need to make any deployment change to your workflow/activity workers during migration.
 Once migration, let all workers connect to the new Cadence cluster before removing/shutdown the old cluster.